AUTOMATIC1111/stable-diffusion-webui/README.md

 Use `--listen` to make the server listen to network connections.
 This will allow computers on local newtork to access the UI, and if you configure port forwarding, also computers on the internet.

+Use `--port xxxx` to make the server listen on a specific port, xxxx being the wanted port.
+Remember that all ports below 1024 needs root/admin rights, for this reason it is advised to use a port above 1024.

 ### Textual Inversion
 To make use of pretrained embeddings, create `embeddings` directory (in the same palce as `webui.py`) and put your embeddings into it.
 They must be .pt files, each with only one trained embedding,